-About half of the children with cerebral palsy are mentally slow, but this should not be decided too soon.
-The child needs to be given help and training to show what she is really like.
+About half of the children with cerebral palsy have cognitive delay, but this should not be decided too soon.
+The child needs to be given help and training to show what she is really capable of.
 Parents can often tell that she understands more than she can show.